dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 -   Azure Files - [Create an FSLogix profile container with Azure Files](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-profile-container-adds)

-In this exercise you will be creating an Azure Files share and enabling SMB access via Active Directory authentication.
+In this exercise you will be creating an Azure File share and enabling SMB access via Active Directory authentication.
 Azure Files is a platform service (PaaS) and is one of the recommended solutions for hosting FSLogix containers for WVD users.
 At the end of this exercise you will have the following components:

 -   A new storage account in your Azure subscription.